 When does a personal breach reach the level of high risks?

 Our intuition is helpful here, and the guidelines list as examples, personal data breaches that involve medical or financial (credit card or bank account numbers).

 But there are other examples outside the health and banking context.
-If the personal data breach involves name and address of customers of a retailer who have requested delivery while on vacation, then that would be a high risk, and would require the individuals to be contact.
+If the personal data breach involves name and address of customers of a retailer who have requested delivery while on vacation, then that would be a high risk and would require the individuals to be contacted.

-The guidelines make a point that if this contact information includes other sensitive data — psychological, ethnic, etc. — then if would be reportable regardless of the number of individuals affected.
+The guidelines make a point that if this contact information includes other sensitive data — psychological, ethnic, etc. — then it would be reportable regardless of the number of individuals affected.

 Or if the contact information, email addresses say, are hacked from a children’s website and therefore the group is particularly vulnerable, then this would constitute a high risk and a notification to the individuals involved.

 While the 72-hour GDPR breach notification rule was somewhat controversial, it’s actually more flexible once you read the fine print.